 The OpenCIM cell is a complex system containing many different machines, each potentially dangerous if proper safety practices are not followed.
 Certain safe operating practices apply to all, while others are device specific.
-This chapter presents the general rules, followed by a brief discussion of the safety requirements of each component.
+This chapter presents the general rules, followed by a brief discussion of the safety requirements of each component and contains the following sections: